Antisocial personality disorder

 Exams and Tests

 Antisocial personality disorder is diagnosed based on a psychological evaluation.
-The health care provider will consider how long-lived and how severe the person's symptoms are.
+The provider will consider how long-lived and how severe the person's symptoms are.
 To be diagnosed with antisocial personality disorder, a person must have had emotional and behavioral problems (conduct disorder) during childhood.

 Treatment